-I was going through my papers in the morning, when a young girl showed up in our house.
+I was going through my papers in the morning when a young girl showed up in our house.
 She was about thirteen or fourteen years old, wearing a colorful sari.
 She must have been one of the girls in our village, but I couldn’t remember seeing her before.
-Even in that young age, the sindoor on her forehead and the gilded conch shell bangle on her wrist told me that she was married.
-She was dark skinned, slim, with a pretty face and large expressive eyes.
+Even at that young age, the sindoor on her forehead and the gilded conch shell bangle on her wrist told me that she was married.
+She was dark-skinned, slim, with a pretty face and large expressive eyes.
 There were two gold studs in her ears.
 I asked, “Who are you?
 Whose daughter?”

 The girl looked down shyly, “Bishwanath Kamar (ironsmith).”

 —“Oh, I see.
 You are Bishu’s daughter.
 Well, well.
 I see you are already married.
 Where do your in-laws live?”

 The girl looked even shyer at the mention of her in-laws.
 She turned her face away and said, “Naranpur.”

 —“So, how long you’ve been at your parents?”

 —“Good.
 OK.
 Go ahead.
 Go inside.”